anty-filidor/bdma-experiments/README.md

 Comparison of a spreading of the Temporal Network Epistemology on two different network models built from the same temporal edge list.
 Preform experiments with `tnem_cogsnet.ipynb`.
 Results will be saved in `tnem_cogsnet` directory.

+## Temporal Linear Threshold Model + CogSNet / Static Network
+Comparison of a spreading of the Temporal Linear Threshold Model on two different network models built from the same temporal edge list.
+Preform experiments with `mltm_cogsnet.ipynb`.
+Results will be saved in `mltm_cogsnet` directory.